 This crop is called farmer’s ATM in Nigeria because of its ability to make good money for farmers.
 Cucumbers are crawling plants that produces pods called cucumber fruits.
 Cucumbers are largely consumed by Nigerians.
 Go to any big city in Nigeria, you will see various markets where cucumbers are sold to the public.

 If you cultivate a hybrid cucumber variety, you can commence harvest after 36 days, the harvest can go on for 1-2 months if the cucumbers are cultivated in the open field.
+Cucumber is one of the fast growing crops in Nigeria.

 In Nigeria, open field growers of cucumbers can harvest 400-700 40kg bags of cucumbers from one acre of farmland.
 A 40kg bag of cucumbers sell for between ₦3,000 – ₦8,000 depending on the season.